NeuralControl/statsElements/source/hypothesisTesting.rst

 **Two-sided test**
     We want to test if a parameter doesn’t equal a reference value

-2. Parametric vs Nonparametric test ...................................
+b.
+Parametric vs Nonparametric test ...................................
 Nonparametric tests do not assume that data follow a normal distribution.
 We can use parametric tests on non normal data, but the statistical power of the results will be reduced